The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 De Voil Indirect Tax Service V3.302, V7.251; HMRC Notice 143; HMRC Notice 144

 Details of how to complete a SAD are shown below.

-Please see the Importing goods from outside the EU guidance note for more information on how the import charges are calculated and the Recovering import VAT guidance note for more information on how to recover import VAT incurred.
+Please see the Importing goods from outside the EU (rules until 31 December 2020) guidance note for more information on how the import charges are calculated and the Recovering import VAT (rules until 31 December 2020) guidance note for more information on how to recover import VAT incurred.